Build an Amazing Appointments Website

-Before you start clicking buttons, you need to know what your want your appointments site to do.
+Before you start clicking buttons, you need to know what you want your appointments site to do.

 Firstly, what kind of services does your business provide?
 Curl Up and Dye offers some of the best hair cuts going around at incredible prices.

-Secondly, you need to know who is working at your business.
+Secondly, you need to know who is working in your business.
 I’ve got cool cats snipping at my salon.